There may be no job quite as unpredictable as the day-to-day work of a field technician.

 Studies have shown that most employees in most organizations rely on this kind of informal knowledge sharing to learn the exact details about how internal products, programs, and processes really work.
 In the past, when employees came to internal subject matter experts with questions, the knowledge exchanged there was ephemeral — available only in the moment and to those involved, inaccessible to anyone else.

 Recording those demonstrations and discussions with video, however, captures that knowledge and transforms it into a searchable, shareable resource the entire organization can rely on — even when your subject matter expert isn’t immediately available (or, in the age of rapid turnover, even after they’ve left the company).

-Try Panopto Today With Your Field Tech Team!
+Panopto Helps Enable Your Field Tech Team

 Eliminate your organization’s text-heavy guidebooks, and make the information you share easier to see and understand.